Euclid Beach Park: Roller coasters

-Seven roller coasters operated at Euclid Beach in the history of the park.
+Seven roller coasters operated at Euclid Beach over the years.
 All were wood coasters.
 The first roller coaster, the Switchback Railway, debuted in 1896 and closed in 1904.
 It was built by LaMarcus A. Thompson.

-The Switchback Railway was followed by the Figure Eight (1904—1909, designed by Henry B. Auchy and built by Philadelphia Toboggan Coasters) and the Scenic Railway, the second coaster to be built by Thompson (1907—1937).
+The next roller coaster was the Figure Eight (1904—1909), designed by Henry B. Auchy and built by Philadelphia Toboggan Coasters).
+Following that was the Scenic Railway (1907—1937), the second coaster to be built by Thompson.

 In 1909, John A. Miller premiered his first coaster at the park, the New Velvet Coaster (later renamed Aero Dips), which operated until 1965.
-He also designed the Derby Racer, later renamed Racing Coaster, which was built by Frederick Ingersoll and debuted in 1913 to much fanfare.
-It was featured in a Plain Dealer advertisement published on May 30, 1913, and survived until the close of the park in 1969.
+He also designed the Derby Racer, later renamed Racing Coaster.
+It was built by Frederick Ingersoll.
+Debuting in 1913 to much fanfare, it was featured in a Plain Dealer advertisement published on May 30, 1913, and survived until the close of the park in 1969.
 Racing Coaster only featured one track which formed a Möbius loop, where both coaster trains would begin on one side of the station and return on the opposite side.

 The Thriller was designed by Herbert Paul Schmeck and Howard Stoneback.
 Also built by Philadelphia Toboggan Company, the ride premiered in 1924 and survived until the park's closure.
 The Thriller featured an "out and back" track design and cost $90,000 to build.

 The Flying Turns

 The Flying Turns was the name of a roller coaster at Euclid Beach Park, but it was also the name for a type of roller coaster.
 John Norman Bartlett, a British aviator in World War I, came to North America after the war with an idea for a trackless wooden chute, full of twists like a bobsled course, with toboggan-like cars.
 He filed a patent for the idea in 1926.

 Bartlett met John Miller in 1928, and they commenced building the new ride.
 When the ride went into production, much of the idea was the same, but the cars looked more like monoplanes, which Bartlett designed.
 Miller worked on the loading station, supporting structure, braking system and incline.

 The first Flying Turns ride was built and operated at Lakeside Park in Dayton, Ohio.
-The Flying Turns at Euclid Beach Park was the second to be built (there would later be a half-dozen more, including one at Coney Island).
-It was also the tallest, and the Park's version used three-car trains.
+The Flying Turns at Euclid Beach Park was the second to be built.
+A half-dozen more would be built, including one at Coney Island.
+The one at Euclid Beach was the tallest of them and used three-car trains.
 Couples enjoyed the ride because one rider could sit in the other's lap.
 "At Euclid Beach on the Flying Turns I'll bet you can't keep her smilin'" is a line from the Beach Boys' song "Amusement Parks U.S.A." (from their 1965 album Summer Days (and Summer Nights!!)).